 \subsection{Bayesian logistic regression}

-We begin with the method of logistic regression, which is popular approach to modeling the relation between a binary response variable $Y \in \{-1, +1 \}$ and a vector $X \in \real^\usedim$ of explanatory variables~\cite{McCullagh_generalized}.
-In this model, the pair $Y$ and $X$ are related by a conditional distribution of the form
+Logistic regression is a classical way of modeling the relationship between a binary response variable $Y \in \{-1, +1 \}$ and a vector $X \in \real^\usedim$ of explanatory variables (e.g., see the book~\cite{McCullagh_generalized}).
+In the logistic regression model, the pair $(X, Y)$ are related by the conditional distribution